When this matters

 You set up email forwarding (a Gmail rule that auto-forwards Stripe receipts, or you forward invoices manually) and you're wondering: what happens when the rule accidentally forwards a newsletter?
 Will it create a fake document and burn quota?
 Will it spam your audit log?

-Short version: no. The classifier eats it silently, logs the decision in the Activity log so you can audit, and moves on.
-This article explains exactly how the classifier makes its call, what each classification does, and how to override when it gets one wrong.
+Short version: no. The classifier skips it silently, logs the decision in the Activity log so you can audit, and moves on.
+This article explains how the classifier makes its call, what each classification does, and what to do when it gets one wrong.

 What the classifier checks